ChristinaKs/Semester-4/Networks/NetworksNotes.md

     * Types of communication services:
         * Conversational voice VoIP (Voice over IP) || Can use point-to-point model (Example: Skype) or point-to-multipoint model (Example: Conferance call)
         * Streaming live audio and video (Example: Skype)
-        * Sstreaming stored audio and video (Example: Youtube)
+        * Streaming stored audio and video (Example: Youtube)

    * Voice and video transmissions are delay-sensitive, they are considered loss-tolerent.
    * Bandwith = amount of traffic, data, or transmission activity on the network